edmundwright/appacademy-ruby/README.md

 # Work for App Academy

 Work for App Academy.
-Some projects are stored in their own repositories.
+Most projects are stored in their own repositories.